-“If someone offers an internship for credit and we say our university doesn’t give credit, they’re not going to suddenly offer to pay us,” Lynch added.
+“If someone offers an internship for credit and we say our University doesn’t give credit, they’re not going to suddenly offer to pay us,” Lynch added.
 “That’s just not going to be an internship we’re going to get.”

-The other change is that Columbia College students can now withdraw from any non-Core class between the fifth and 11th week of the semester without having to petition their academic advisor.
+The other change is that Columbia College students can now withdraw from any non-Core class between the fifth and 11th week of the semester without having to petition their academic adviser.
 The dropped course will remain on the transcript with a mark of W.

 “Previously, the W mark was only granted in extreme circumstances,” Habboosh said.
 “Now you don’t have to go through the long, drawn-out process of writing a petition letter and having it read by a committee and so on.
 If you want a W, you just get a signature on a form and hand it in.”